Designing Culturally Aligned AI Systems For Social Good in Non-Western Contexts: Findings

-Support from institutions, such as government agencies, deployment partners, and field staff, was critical for deploying AI systems.
-Institutional backing not only shaped visibility but also determined trust and adoption.
+Support from institutions, including government agencies, deployment partners, and field staff, played a central role in determining how AI systems moved from development to real-world use.
+Institutional backing shaped the visibility of these systems, influenced user trust, and ultimately affected patterns of adoption.
+These forms of support were themselves tied to the institutional capacity available within each country.